Because Your Data, Is Your Data.

 Log files are stored local to each application server systems and also consolidated to centralized, non-admin accessible storage which is continually monitored for specific events and error codes.

-- Access to the application, host servers, smtp and database servers are logged, including logins, failed attempts, and certain system operations and events
+- Access to the application, host servers, SMTP and SQL Servers are actively logged and monitored for errors and events.

 - Automatic log out after 20 minutes of inactivity